triciasykes/lecture-notes/validations-notes.md

 # Data
 First we want to generate a model with appropriate columns and data types
-- $ rails g model Animal name:string amount:integer
+- $ rails g model Animal name:string age:integer

 It's important to setup RSpec BEFORE generating the model so rails automatically generates a spec file for us.
 Otherwise, we will have to create the file ourselves (which is fine, just not efficient)